UCB-BioE-Genetic-Design-Automation/inventory-manager-vannytrinh/README.md

 Here are some ideas I didn't have time to implement for this project but could be beneficial for a future edition!
 - Identifying available position(s) to add/move a sample
 - Moving a sample from one location to another
-- Searching for samples that fit any queries provided (not just all)
+- Searching for samples that fit any queries provided (not just all queries provided)
+- Expand the system to store other reagents (ex. enzymes, buffers, etc...)

 ## Authors